-The term ‘bronchitis’ simply means inflammation of the bronchi.
+The term bronchitis simply means inflammation of the bronchi.
 These structures are cartilage tubes that lead from the trachea (airway) to the lungs.

-It is possible to describe bronchitis as acute or chronic.
+Bronchitis can either be acute or chronic.
 Acute bronchitis is a common problem and often occurs due to a viral or bacterial infection.
 It usually resolves quickly once the infection itself has cleared.